 Clients can pull 25 percent of their investment every quarter from SAC after giving the firm 45 days’ notice, meaning it would take them a year to redeem in full.
 The next deadline for putting in a redemption notice is mid-February.

-The fund-of-funds units at HSBC and New York-based Blackstone Group LP (BX) are monitoring how the government proceeds regarding SAC and haven’t decided whether to pull any money from the hedge fund, people with direct knowledge of the firms’ thinking said.
+The fund-of-funds units at HSBC and New York-based Blackstone Group LP (BX:US) are monitoring how the government proceeds regarding SAC and haven’t decided whether to pull any money from the hedge fund, people with direct knowledge of the firms’ thinking said.
 Peter Rose, a spokesman for Blackstone, declined to comment.

 Prosecutors in November charged Mathew Martoma, the former SAC employee, with what they called a record-setting insider- trading scheme that netted as much as $276 million in profits and averted losses for the hedge fund in 2008.